 In a large saucepan, cook berries, cornstarch, sugar and salt until thick.
 Cool completely.

 Meanwhile, in the bowl of a food processor, grind Petit Beurre tea biscuits, and pour in melted butter through the food chute while the processor is running.

 In a medium bowl, beat 1/4 of the whipped cream into the marshmallow to lighten it, then fold in the remaining cream and refrigerate until ready to use.

-- Spread half of cream mixture over crust, all of the cooled berry mixture, and then top with remaining cream mixture.
+Spread half of the cream mixture over crust, all of the cooled berry mixture, and then top with remaining cream mixture.
 Sprinkle with reserved cookie crumbs.
 Refrigerate until ready to serve.

 Remove rim from tart pan and slice into rectangles.
 Refrigerate leftovers.